 Experimental in situ climate manipulations offers several advantages to understanding biological impacts of climate change (controlled, relative speed- i.e. multiple manipulations can be conducted simultaneously, can hit higher temps, can do them in places where other data collection is hard).

-These advantages come at a premium, however- experimental in situ climate manipulations are expensive.
+These advantages come at a premium, however- experimental in situ climate manipulations are expensive… and tricky.
 (Discuss here or later in paper?)

 Problem: